| |

 Songdo Cable Car

-A great way to admire the skyline and the ocean, especially during the night.
+It’s a great way to admire the skyline and the ocean, especially at night.
 Now called Busan Air Cruise, the itinerary runs from East Songrim Park to West Aman Park.

 Address: 171 Songdohaebyeon-ro, Seo-gu, Busan, South Korea